madetech/handbook/roles/sfia/designer.md

 ### Complexity

 * Performs a range of work, sometimes complex and non-routine, in a variety of environments.
-* Applies methodical approach to issue definition and resolution.
+* Applies a methodical approach to issue definition and resolution.

 #### Examples behaviours and responsibilities